 Recent clarifications include :

-Event location & Host of the Day: Microsoft Luxemburg
+Registration, Event location & Host of the Day:

-Special Thanks to ATOS Luxemburg and Belgium for co-organizing this activity and Microsoft for hosting at their facilities.
+Special Thanks to ATOS Luxemburg and Belgium for co-organizing and hosting this activity

 Registration is free of charge for enterprises, upon prior registration via the registration page, take note that seats are limited.